venture-hacks/fintech-workshop/README.md

 6. Change the Value Proposition icons using Font Awesome `classes`
 7. Link the Javascript
 8. Find a widget on [Trading View](https://www.tradingview.com/widget/) and integrate it.
 12. ?
 Add Firebase Hosting ?
-More advanced and requires Node. (see below)
+Requires Node. (see below)
     --> Create a project on [console.firebase.google.com](https://console.firebase.google.com)
     --> Use `node` and `npm`
     --> run `npm install -g firebase-tools`